Taught course

 Entry requirements

-Our standard admissions requirements are a 2:1 or higher (or equivalent) in an undergraduate Music degree.
-We are open to considering candidates from other backgrounds, however, and would encourage you to get in touch with us to discuss how you can provide evidence of your suitability for this course in your application.
+You will be expected to have at least a 2:1 Bachelor’s degree, or international equivalent, in Music.
+We are open to considering candidates from other backgrounds, however, we would encourage you to get in touch with us to discuss how you can provide evidence of your suitability for this course in your application.

-Applicants wishing to take the composition pathway with the modules Compositional Techniques (MUSI40430) and Composition Portfolio (MUSI42560) should be aware of the requirement to satisfy the following prerequisite:
+Applicants wishing to take the Composition pathway should be aware of the requirement to satisfy the following prerequisite:

-Applicants wishing to take the performance pathway, with the module Performance Project (MUSI42660) should be aware of the requirement to satisfy the following prerequisite:
+Applicants wishing to take the Performance pathway should be aware of the requirement to satisfy the following prerequisite:

 Months of entry